MP Estate Planning UK

 Risk Management

 Effective risk management is a critical component of trust fund management.
-Trustees must be aware of the potential risks associated with different investments and take steps to mitigate them.
+Trustees must be aware of the potential risks associated with different investments and take steps to mitigate them — bearing in mind that being overly cautious can also be a breach of duty if it results in the trust fund losing value in real terms through inflation.
+Not losing the family money provides the greatest peace of mind above all else — and that requires a balanced, informed approach.

-1. Identifying potential risks, such as market volatility or economic downturns.
+1. Identifying potential risks, such as market volatility, economic downturns, interest rate changes, or property market fluctuations.

-2. Assessing the likelihood and potential impact of these risks.
+2. Assessing the likelihood and potential impact of these risks on the trust fund and the beneficiaries’ interests.

-3. Implementing strategies to manage or mitigate these risks, such as diversification or hedging.
+3. Implementing strategies to manage or mitigate these risks, such as diversification across asset classes, regular portfolio reviews, and maintaining appropriate liquidity for any anticipated distributions.

-By adopting a prudent and informed approach to investment and risk management, trustees can help ensure the long-term success and sustainability of the trust fund.
+By adopting a prudent and informed approach to investment and risk management, trustees can help ensure the long-term success and sustainability of the trust fund — ultimately protecting the wealth that the settlor worked hard to build.
+Keeping families wealthy strengthens the country as a whole.

 Tax Implications for Trustees